wfraser/goto/README.md

 The line in brackets begins a context.
 It’s only active when you’re in a subdirectory of the path given.
 It then defines some more shortcuts specific to that context.
 The `*` shortcut is special: it is the default, used when you don’t call `goto` with any arguments.

-The paths inside the context can be given relative to the path of the context itself.
+Paths are relative to your home directory, and the paths inside the context are relative to the path of the context itself.

 So in this case, a common flow might be: